-- (a) multiplying the demand charge applying to off-peak periods (NUoS) by the number of days in the monthly billing cycle; and - (b) multiplying the amount calculated in (a) by the maximum demand calculated for off-peak periods during the monthly billing cycle, as per section 21.2.
+- (a) multiplying the off-peak demand based charge by the number of days in the period; and - (b) multiplying the amount calculated in (a) by the respective maximum demand recorded during the time of use off-peak period, as per section 8.2.2.

-Table 24 sets out the time of use periods applicable to this network tariff.
+Table 20 sets out the time of use periods applicable to this network tariff.

-Table 24: Time periods for residential time of use demand
+Table 20: Time periods for large business low voltage time of use demand